-WWF has reported 225 Secured Places, 99 sanctuaries, 14 national parks, and 96 game reserves in Pakistan.
+According to a report from WWF, Pakistan has 225 Secured Places, 99 sanctuaries, 14 national parks, and 96 game reserves.

 Northern highlands and plains